jcothran/bobcatobs/README.md

 * after graph(s) are present, the graph can be saved as png or printed using those buttons
 * click 'Clear Graph' to clear the current graph area
 *

+# Concepts

+# Ideas for other functions

+# Development History